thunderbird/appointment/README.md

     uvicorn backend.src.main:app --reload --port 5000
     ```

-    You can now access the frontend at [localhost:8080](http://localhost:8080).
+    You can now access the backend at [localhost:5000](http://localhost:5000).

 3. Install and run vue frontend in a second bash